Shinmera/verbose/README.md

 Building custom faucets that output to a database or some other medium that isn't supported by files follows about the same procedure as making a custom filter.
 You subclass `piping:faucet` and add a method on `pass` that does what you need it to do.
 Then you instantiate your class and add that to the pipeline.

+If the logging levels provided by default are not sufficient for you and you'd like to add some or change them, you merely have to manipulate the `*levels*` variable.
+It describes the priority as an integer with the associated symbol.
+Defining new ones is merely a matter of using `add-level`.
+If you also would like a convenience function along with the standard levels, you can use `define-level` for that.

+    (v:define-level -20 :whisper)
+    (v:whisper :somewhere "I'm a ghost.")
+    (v:add-level 100 'scream)
+    (v:log 'scream :somewhere "AAAA!!!")

 Finally, if you need some more serious control over things and perhaps mess with the dispatch logic or something that I cannot really fathom right now, you might want to create your own controller type.

-FIXME: Write this shit.
+A controller needs to implement a couple of methods in order to function.
+You will most likely be interested in changing `pass` and `controller-loop`.
+The first is responsible for scheduling the message onto the controller or directly executing it if that is not allowed (by `*process-locally*`) or not possible.
+The second is responsible for doing whatever the background thread should be doing.

+In the default implementation, `pass` pushes the message onto a queue and then notifies a condition that should awake the controller thread.
+The controller thread then processes this queue by calling `pass` on its pipeline (an array) and each object in the queue.
+There's some more mechanics involved in order to reduce the potential impact for waiting that complicate this, but in essence that's all that happens.

+Also relevant might be `start` and `stop` which are responsible for setting up and tearing down any background mechanisms, if necessary.
+In the standard implementation this takes care of creating and shutting down the thread.

 ## Also See
 * [Piping](http://shinmera.github.io/piping/) Dynamic pipelines